HasiniBaireddy24/ResuMatchAI/README.md

 ResuMatchAI

-Project Overview:
+Project Overview
 ResuMatchAI is a Streamlit-based web application designed to help job seekers and recruiters optimize the resume-to-job-description matching process.
-By leveraging natural language processing(NLP) and large language models(LLMs), the tool provides a comprehensive analysis of a candidate's resume against a specific job description, offering insights, a match score, and AI-powered suggestions for improvement.
+By leveraging natural language processing (NLP) and large language models (LLMs), the tool provides a comprehensive analysis of a candidate's resume against a specific job description, offering insights, a match score, and AI-powered suggestions for improvement.

-Key Features:
+Key Features

-Resume-to-JD Matching : Analyzes skills extracted from a resume and a job description to calculate a percentage match score.
+Resume-to-JD Matching: Analyzes skills extracted from a resume and a job description to calculate a percentage match score.

-Skill Gap Analysis : Identifies skills listed in the job description that are missing from the candidate's resume.
+Skill Gap Analysis: Identifies skills listed in the job description that are missing from the candidate's resume.

-AI-Powered Suggestions : Provides actionable, LLM-generated recommendations on how to add or rephrase experience to cover missing skills.
+AI-Powered Suggestions: Provides actionable, LLM-generated recommendations on how to add or rephrase experience to cover missing skills.

-Multi-Resume Support : Recruiters can upload multiple resumes to compare candidates and identify common skills across all participants.
+Multi-Resume Support: Recruiters can upload multiple resumes to compare candidates and identify common skills across all participants.

-Comprehensive Skill Taxonomy : Uses a robust, customizable dictionary of skill aliases to ensure accurate and consistent skill extraction.
+Comprehensive Skill Taxonomy: Uses a robust, customizable dictionary of skill aliases to ensure accurate and consistent skill extraction.

-Prerequisites:
+Prerequisites
 Before you begin, ensure you have Python 3.7 or newer installed.

-Installation:
+Installation
-1. Clone the repository:
+Clone the repository:

 git clone <your-repository-url>
 cd <your-repository-name>

-2. Create and activate a virtual environment(recommended):
+Create and activate a virtual environment (recommended):

 Using venv:

 python -m venv venv
-source venv/bin/activate  #On Windows, use 'venv\Scripts\activate'
+source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 Using Conda:
-conda create -n resume-matcher python=3.9

-conda activate resume-matcher
+conda create -n resume-matcher python=3.9 conda activate resume-matcher

-3. Install the required packages: pip install -r requirements.txt
+Install the required packages:

+pip install -r requirements.txt

-4. Download the necessary spaCy language model: python -m spacy download en_core_web_sm
+Download the necessary spaCy language model:

+python -m spacy download en_core_web_sm

-API Keys:
+API Keys
 This application requires API keys for the large language models.
 You will need to set them as environment variables:

 Google Gemini:

 export GOOGLE_API_KEY="YOUR_GEMINI_API_KEY"

 OpenAI:

 export OPENAI_API_KEY="YOUR_OPENAI_API_KEY"

-Usage:
+Usage
 To run the application, simply execute the following command from the project's root directory after activating your environment:

 streamlit run app.py

 This will start a local web server, and the application will open automatically in your browser.